Animal Name Starting With C With Images and Scientific Names in English

 7. The Chinchilla, a small rodent native to the Andes Mountains in South America, is prized for its soft, dense fur and gentle disposition.
 Chinchillas are nocturnal animals that live in colonies in rocky crevices and burrows, emerging at night to forage for grasses, seeds, and bark.
 Unfortunately, chinchillas have been heavily hunted for their fur, leading to a decline in wild populations and making them a threatened species in their natural habitat.

-Also Read: Habitat Animals Name With Images and Scientific Names in English
+Also Read: Scavenger Animals Names List With Images and Scientific Names in English

 Frequently Asked Questions (FAQs) About 20 Animal Name Starting With C